Lazerbeak12345/chaml/README.md

 constructor)

 One argument returns a duplicate of this type if it is already this type.
-Elsewise, call that class's `class.to.` then whatever this class is.
+Or else, call that class's `class.to.` then whatever this class is.
 EX: `class.to.Foo` inside of a class called `Foo`.

 Any more arguments are type specific.